 The requirement to occupy physical geodetic monuments in the field can be obviated by downloading the tracking data available online from appropriate continuously operating reference stations (CORS) where their density is sufficient.
-These stations, also known as Active Stations, comprise fiducial networks that support a variety of GPS applications.
+These stations, also known as Active Stations, comprise fiducial networks that support a variety of GPS/GNSS applications.
 While they are frequently administered by governmental organizations, some are managed by public-private organizations and some are commercial ventures.
 The most straightforward benefit of CORS is the user’s ability to do relative positioning without operating his own base station by depending on that role being fulfilled by the network’s reference stations.
 While CORS can be configured to support differential GPS (DGPS) and real-time kinematic (RTK) applications, as in Real-Time Networks, most networks constantly collect GPS/GNSS tracking data from known positions and archive the observations for subsequent download by users from the Internet.

 These days it is quite possible to not have to occupy an existing brass tablet, brass cap, such as indicated on this NGS data sheet.
 The reason for this is because of the continuously operating reference stations that have been established by the National Geodetic Survey are very useful.
-These active stations are a network and the most straightforward benefit is that a user can do relative positioning without operating his own base station and by depending on the CORS station, which as you see in this illustration downloads its reference information from tracking the GPS network to an archived base station that is available on the Internet.
-You can access this and then combine it with the GPS data that you have collected and post process for a differential, position a relative position, without having to occupy an existing control point on the ground.
+These active stations are a network and the most straightforward benefit is that a user can do relative positioning without operating his own base station and by depending on the CORS station, which as you see in this illustration downloads its reference information from tracking the GPS/GNSS network to an archived base station that is available on the Internet.
+You can access this and then combine it with the GPS/GNSS data that you have collected and post process for a differential, position a relative position, without having to occupy an existing control point on the ground.